fbpx

 Which Texas state park has the longest hiking trail?

-The Lone Star Hiking Trail winds 96 miles through the Sam Houston National Forest, (spanning over 130 miles in total), making it the longest hiking trail in Texas.
+The Lone Star Hiking Trail winds 96 miles through the Sam Houston National Forest, spanning over 130 miles in total.
+This makes it the longest hiking trail in Texas.

 BONUS: Get Your Free Texas Travel Guide!